The School of Theatre and Dance is proud to provide additional opportunities and support through scholarships.

 Funded by the Family of Norman J. Funk, Jr., this award honors the memory of this Theatre major and his passion for acting.

 Suzzanne Douglas attended Illinois State prior to a 30-year and continuing career as a successful television, cinema, and stage actress.
 Balancing career and family, Suzanne completed her degree in theatre from Illinois State University in 2011.
-She is a two-time Image Award winner, and she received a Black Oscar, a Reel Award, and the Mary Martin Award for her professional work.
+She was a two-time Image Award winner, and she received a Black Oscar, a Reel Award, and the Mary Martin Award for her professional work.
 Suzanne established this scholarship to support a student majoring in theatre at Illinois State.
-Preference will be given to an African-American student from a single-parent family with demonstrated financial need.
 Assets of this endowment are invested in the Illinois State University Endowment Investment Pool.

 Following his enrollment at Illinois State University, Sean Hayes has had a remarkable career as an actor, producer, performer, and creative leader.
 Recipients of this award must be a theatre major with financial need and a GPA of 3.00 or above.

 Since 2000, Theatre of Ted (an independent Registered Student Organization) has been raising funds for a special scholarship that has been fully-endowed.
 This scholarship has been given out each year since 2013 to a student or students who exemplifies their motto “Dare to Suck”.
 This motto encourages taking creative risks in any art form, but especially in theatre.
 This scholarship is open to all majors.
 Applications for the Dare to Suck Scholarship are available each spring from Theatre of Ted.
 Deadline for the application is April 1st.